Art Transfer Pathway Degree

 - Southwest Minnesota State University: Art Studio Emphasis Bachelor of Arts (BA) degree

-- St. Cloud State University: Art Bachelor of Fine Arts (BFA) degree, Art (AFA Completer) Bachelor of Fine Arts (BFA) degree
+- St. Cloud State University: Art BFA, Art BFA (AFA Completer)

 By completing this program, students will achieve the following learning goals: